Motion for Leave to Appeal to SCC dismissed - Success in the Court of Appeal upheld

 This case represents a significant legal development, definitively extending the tort of conspiracy in family law.
 It is an important reminder that non-disclosure will not be tolerated and "invisible litigants" will be held accountable.

-The Respondents are seeking Leave to Appeal to the Supreme Court of Canada.
+The Respondents were denied Leave to Appeal to the Supreme Court of Canada on November 12, 2020.

 To read the full case click here.